ChristophNeumann/FRA_BB/README.md

 ## Reproducing the experiments

-The computational experiments from  [Feasible rounding approaches and diving strategies in branch-and-bound methods for mixed-integer optimization](http://www.optimization-online.org/DB_HTML/2021/10/8630.html) may be reproduced by running the scripts
+The computational experiments from Section 5.2 in [Feasible rounding approaches and diving strategies in branch-and-bound methods for mixed-integer optimization](http://www.optimization-online.org/DB_HTML/2021/10/8630.html) may be reproduced by running the scripts

 ```
 runDivingOnMIPLIBInstances.m